-While analyzing potential investments as the Director of Strategy for an early-stage South Korean VC fund, Malcolm Collins charted the nation's economic, technological, and social future.
-No matter how he parsed the data, he arrived at the same conclusion: The Korean people were teetering on a catastrophic population collapse.
-When he brought this up with his team, he was met with a discouraging response: “This is common knowledge here.
-We just operate as though it is not the case.”
+When Malcolm Collins, was working in South Korea as the director of Strategy at an early-stage VC fund he had to chart the economic, technological, and social future of the country to plan investments for his firm.
+No matter how he parsed the data, it only said one thing: the Korean people were teetering on a catastrophic population collapse.
+When he brought this up, the response from the other partners at the firm was: “That is common knowledge here.
+We just pretend that it is not the case.”

-At its current fertility rate, there will be 5.9 great grandchildren for every 100 South Koreans alive today, meaning the nation is headed toward a 96% population collapse.
-Given that 57.4% of Koreans are past their peak reproductive years, it is unlikely anything can be done to prevent disaster at this point.
-As he returned to the US, Malcolm felt as though he was travelling twenty years back in time with three key pieces of information:
+At its current fertility rate for 100 South Koreans there will be 5.9 great grandchildren meaning a 96% population collapse.
+Given that 57.4% of Koreans are out of the peak reproductive years it is unlikely anything can be done to prevent disaster at this point.
+Coming back to the US was like travelling back in time twenty years with three key pieces of information.